Pylons/pyramid/docs/narr/introduction.rst

 ----

-*Familiarity*: As web developers, we've become accustomed to working in very particular ways (primarily using Zope 2) over the years.
+*Familiarity*: As web developers, we've become accustomed to working in very particular ways over the years.
 This framework is a canonization of practices that "fit our brains".

 *Simplicity*: :mod:`repoze.bfg` attempts to be a *"pay only for what you eat"* framework in which you can be productive quickly with